TrueHaiq/awesome-mcp/README.md

 </div>

+## About this repo

+This repository serves as a comprehensive, community-curated index of Model Context Protocol (MCP) servers and tools.
+Our goal is to help developers, AI enthusiasts, and organizations discover and leverage the growing ecosystem of MCP integrations.

+Key features:

+- 📚 Categorized listings of MCP servers across various domains
+- ⭐ Highlighted premium and official implementations
+- 🔍 Easy-to-navigate structure with clear categories
+- 🤝 Active community of contributors and maintainers

+Each listed server is carefully reviewed to ensure it provides value to the MCP ecosystem.
+While this is a community-driven list, we work closely with official implementations (like those from [modelcontextprotocol/servers](https://github.com/modelcontextprotocol/servers)) along with high-quality community-contributed servers that extend AI capabilities in meaningful ways.

 ## What is MCP?

 In essence, **[Model Context Protocol (MCP)](https://modelcontextprotocol.io/)** is a protocol designed to make LLMs more powerful by simplifying their integration with external tools and services.
 Instead of manually connecting different APIs and tools, MCP serves as a unified layer that simplifies the process, making LLMs more capable and scalable.